SamBurgess93/GamerHub/README.md

 On top of these pages, a logged in/ registered user will have access to:

-My Games: collections of all reviews games left by the user From here, they will be able to edit or delete their games.
+- My Games: collections of all reviews games left by the user from here, they will be able to edit or delete their games.
-Add Review: from here, a user can add a review for a new game or add a new review on an existing game.
+- Add Review: from here, a user can add a review for a new game or add a new review on an existing game.
-Edit: A user will be able to edit their own reviews.
+- Edit: A user will be able to edit their own reviews.
-Add Game: from here, a user can add a new game to the list.
+- Add Game: from here, a user can add a new game to the list.
-Log-out: user can log out of their own profile.
+- Log-out: user can log out of their own profile.

 The admin user will also have access to:

-Add Genre: the admin will be able to add new genres to be available for users to pick.
+- Add Genre: the admin will be able to add new genres to be available for users to pick.
-Edit/Delete: only admin users will see edit/delete buttons for each genre.
+- Edit/Delete: only admin users will see edit/delete buttons for each genre.

 <strong>4. <u>Skeleton</u></strong>